Instant Pot Beef Brisket Recipe. Tender beef brisket, ready in about an hour and a half thanks to the pressure cooker.

 - Slice and serve: Carefully lift the pieces of beef out of the cooker and transfer to a carving board.
 Strain the liquid in the pot into a fat separator.
 Slice the brisket into 1/2 inch thick slices, drizzle with a little of the defatted sauce, and serve, passing barbecue sauce at the table.

-- Leftover brisket is heavenly.
+Leftover cooked brisket is heavenly.
 Brisket sandwiches, brisket tacos, brisket scrambles…I’m tempted to buy another brisket right now.

 - Category: Sunday Dinner